yvelikova/axway-open-docs/content/en/docs/apigtw_devguide/unit_test_traffic_monitor.md

 {
-"title": "Unit test a custom filter using the Traffic Monitor API", "linkTitle": "Unit test a custom filter", "weight":"40",
+"title": "Test and debug a custom filter", "linkTitle": "Test and debug a custom filter", "weight":"40",
 "date": "2019-11-27",
 "description": "Create JUnit tests, debug custom Java code, and get detailed diagnostic information for a custom filter."